BillyDu-TJ/NexFilm/README.md

 cargo tauri build --target x86_64-apple-darwin --bundles dmg
 ~~~

-### Maintainers: publish v1.0.2
+### Maintainers: publish v1.1.0

-The repository uses one manual workflow: [Build and Release NexFilm 1.0.2](https://github.com/BillyDu-TJ/NexFilm/actions/workflows/release.yml).
-Run it with tag <code>v1.0.2</code>.
+The repository uses one manual workflow: [Build and Release NexFilm 1.1.0](https://github.com/BillyDu-TJ/NexFilm/actions/workflows/release.yml).
+Run it with tag <code>v1.1.0</code>.
 It verifies the Rust and frontend sources, then builds Windows x64, macOS Apple Silicon, and macOS Intel packages in parallel and publishes a stable GitHub Release.

-Before running it, confirm that <code>Cargo.toml</code>, <code>Cargo.lock</code>, and <code>tauri.conf.json</code> contain version <code>1.0.2</code>, then commit and push every release file.
+Before running it, confirm that <code>Cargo.toml</code>, <code>Cargo.lock</code>, and <code>tauri.conf.json</code> contain version <code>1.1.0</code> and that the in-app documentation and README carry the same version, then commit and push every release file.
 The current workflow uses <code>releaseDraft: false</code> and <code>prerelease: false</code>.

 ### Known limitations

 - Windows and macOS packages are unsigned; macOS DMGs are not Apple-notarized.
 - Compatibility still needs broader validation across RAW cameras, scanners, and FFF variants.
 - Nikon Z8 HE/HE* high-efficiency RAW compression is not currently decodable by LibRaw.
+- Hardware calibration (Capture Corrected, Capture Characterized, scanner input profiles) is still experimental and needs validation on real hardware.
+- Very large JPEG/PNG files are limited by the decoder's memory ceiling and may report a decode failure; prefer TIFF or DNG for those.
+- Exporting a large scan at full resolution needs a substantial amount of free memory.
 - No verified Linux release package is currently provided.
 - The database references source paths and does not copy originals; moved or deleted files become unavailable until relocated.
 - Pixel-level consistency between WebGL preview and full-resolution export continues to be tested against more real RAW files.